shalevg12/EasyPark/README.md

 # Contributing

-We welcome contributions to improve EasyPark-23!
+We welcome contributions to improve EasyPark!
 To contribute, follow these steps:

 1. Fork the repository.